IELTS General Writing Task 1 – Letter

 - Structure the letter with paragraphs.
 Failing to do so can lead to a lower score.

 - IELTS General Writing Task 1 is ⅓ of the overall wiring test score.
 Writing Task 2 is ⅔ of the total score.
-So, put enough efforts to practice for writing part 1.
+So, put enough effort to practice for writing part 1.

 - The IELTS writing task is assessed by four criteria, each of which counts for 25% of the total score.